CAR T-Cell therapy in China

 Dr. Peihua (Peggy) Lu (MD)

-Profile: Clinical professor and medical executive president of Lu Daopei hospital in China.
-She has had many awards which including National Cancer Institute individual fellowship award, physician scientist award (K011) from National Cancer institute.
+Profile: Clinical professor and medical executive president of Lu Daopei Hospital in China.
+She has had many awards including the National Cancer Institute individual fellowship award, and the physician-scientist award (K011) from the National Cancer Institute.

 Dr. Zhang Longji (MD, PhD)